Polyratings/polyratings/packages/backend/README.md

 This package makes use of [Wrangler](https://developers.cloudflare.com/workers/cli-wrangler) a Command-line Interface provided by Cloudflare which can automatically build and deploy your workers project to the Cloudflare network.

-After downloading the CLI tool and authenticating with it, you can simply run `npm run deploy:ENV_NAME` to deploy a live version of your code for testing, production, etc.
+After downloading the CLI tool and authenticating with it, you can simply run `nx run backend:deploy:ENV_NAME` to deploy a live version of your code for testing, production, etc.